-The schools may make arrangements for pupils to stay with a host family during a foreign exchange trip or sports tour.
-Some overseas pupils may reside with host families during school terms and we will work with the local authority to check that such arrangements are safe and suitable.
-In such circumstances the schools follow the guidance in Annex E of "Keeping Children Safe in Education (2016)" to ensure that hosting arrangements are as safe as possible.
+The academy may make arrangements for pupils to stay with a host family during a foreign exchange trip or sports tour.
+Some overseas pupils may reside with host families during academy terms and we will work with the local authority to check that such arrangements are safe and suitable.
+In such circumstances the academy must follow the guidance in Annex E of "Keeping Children Safe in Education (2016)" to ensure that hosting arrangements are as safe as possible.